If you are concerned about your child’s speech, language or hearing, complete one of these checklists:

 The Speak, Read, Succeed Interactive Checklist is for children 0-6 years of age.
 This checklist was created through a joint partnership between Richmond Public Library, the BC Association of Speech-Language Pathologists and Audiologists (BCASLPA) and Vancouver Coastal Health.

 This Progress Checker is a checklist from the UK for children 0-17 years of age.
+Another resource is the Milestone Tracker from the US CDC.
 If you have concerns after completing the checklist, use our Find a Professional feature to find out more about services in BC.

 Concerned about your child’s language development?
 Don’t delay.
 Hanen provides helpful information about when to be concerned and what you can do to help your child learn language.